Communication from the Commission - Services of general interest in Europe

 8. At the heart of Community policy on services of general interest lies the interest of citizens.
 Services of general interest make an important contribution to the overall competitiveness of European industry and to economic, social and territorial cohesion.
 As users of these services, European citizens have come to expect high quality services at affordable prices.
 It is thus users and their requirements that are the main focus of public action in this domain.
 The Community protects the objectives of general interest and the mission of serving the public.

 10. The needs of users should be defined widely.
 Those of consumers clearly play an important role.
-For consumers, a guarantee of universal access, high quality and affordability constitutes the basis of their needs.
-Enterprises, and in particular, small and medium-sized enterprises, are also major users of services of general interest, whose needs must be met.
-Citizens' concerns are also of a wider nature, such as:
+For consumers, a guarantee of universal access, high quality and affordability constitute the basis of their needs.
+Enterprises, and in particular, small and medium sized enterprises, are also major users of services of general interest, whose needs must be met.
+Citizens concerns are also of a wider nature, such as :

 - complete territorial coverage of essential services in remote or inaccessible areas.

 11. A number of principles can help define users' requirements for services of general interest.
 These principles include: